TheStalwart/tldrtravel.info/content/countries/poland.md

 ## Parking app

-- [mPay](https://www.mpay.pl) - sticker or note stating "I'm paying with mPay" is recommended
+- {{% payment-link "mpay" %}} - sticker or note stating "I'm paying with mPay" is recommended

 ## Driving